Create Workbooks from the Data in a Worksheet

 Next i

-'If the SaveAs filename already exists, add a date/time stamp to filename
+'If the SaveAs filename already exists, add a date stamp to the filename

 strSaveAsFilename = Replace(strSaveAsFilename, strFileExt, _